Tag Archives: Stephen McKinley Henderson

 The characters are a major positive to Manchester by the Sea.

-These are not throwaway scenes, but rather interesting, compelling moments rich with meaning.
+These are not throwaway scenes but interesting, compelling moments rich with meaning.

-It is heavy stuff, but also beautiful with an effective musical score.
+It is heavy stuff but also beautiful, with a compelling musical score.

 Not to be drowned by the heavy drama, Manchester has some quirky, dry humor moments.
-When Joe is originally told about his heart condition, he and his father unintentionally call his female, Asian doctor by the wrong name.
+When Joe is initially told about his heart condition, he and his father unintentionally call his female Asian doctor by the wrong name.

-When family friends host a party following awake, they awkwardly misunderstand each other when they attempt to fix Lee a plate of food.
+When family friends host a party following Awaken, they awkwardly misunderstand each other when they attempt to fix Lee a plate of food.
 Finally, nobody can find the deceased Joe’s belongings at the hospital.
-These moments are awkward, but add some comic relief to the film.
+These awkward moments add some comic relief to the film.

-I adore well-crafted, emotional, effective family dramas.
-Too often they are cliche-ridden and highly predictable.
+I adore well-crafted, emotional, compelling family dramas.
+Too often, they are cliche-ridden and highly predictable.

 This film has it all.

-Oscar Nominations: Best Picture, Best Director-Kenneth Lonergan, Best Actor-Casey Affleck (won), Best Supporting Actor-Lucas Hedges, Best Supporting Actress-Michelle Williams, Best Original Screenplay (won)
+Oscar Nominations: 2 wins-Best Picture, Best Director-Kenneth Lonergan, Best Actor-Casey Affleck (won), Best Supporting Actor-Lucas Hedges, Best Supporting Actress-Michelle Williams, Best Original Screenplay (won)

-Independent Spirit Award Nominations: Best Feature, Best Male Lead-Casey Affleck (won), Best Supporting Male-Lucas Hedges, Best Screenplay, Best Editing
+Independent Spirit Award Nominations: 1 win-Best Feature, Best Male Lead-Casey Affleck (won), Best Supporting Male-Lucas Hedges, Best Screenplay, Best Editing

 Lincoln-2012